-Meetings are held on Wednesdays from 5:30-6:30 p.m., beginning September 25, in the Children’s Program Room.
-It’s best if you attend them all but not necessary.
+TRT Meetings are held on Wednesdays from 5:30-6:30 p.m., in the Program Room.
+It’s best if you attend them all but it isn’t necessary.
 You may begin at any time.

 There may be periodic performances, but participation in these is optional.